marcopennekamp/lore/specification/expressions.md

 ### Variable Declarations and Expressions

 A **variable declaration** is a top-level expression that lets you define a new variable.
-The type of the variable will be inferred from the assignment, but you can specify the type manually.
-Values need to be explicitly assigned to declared variables, even if they are desired to be `0`, `''`, `[]`, etc. We believe in the value of explicitness when it comes to "default" values.
+The type of the variable will be inferred from the assigned value, but you can specify the type manually.
+Values need to be explicitly assigned to declared variables, even if they are mutable and are desired to be `0`, `''`, `[]`, etc., as Lore wants you to be explicit instead of relying on a default value.

 Variables can be **immutable or mutable**.
 Only mutable variables can be changed after their initial declaration.
-We recommend to declare all variables as immutable unless mutability is specifically needed.
+We recommend declaring all variables as immutable unless mutability is specifically needed.
 This is also one reason why the mutability syntax is relatively verbose.

 A **variable expression** is an expression that evaluates to the value of its named variable.

 See [identifiers](identifiers.md) for more information about valid and invalid variable names.